 The Hawaiian kingdom is an ancient kingdom in these islands, though it was a little kingdom and divided.
-There were many chiefs and Kings on these islands. the Hawaiian islands were not subject to one Sovereign.
-Once there were two Kings for Maui, with a different chief for Lanai, and the same for Molokai.
-Oahu and Kauai.
+There were many chiefs and Kings on these islands, the Hawaiian islands were not subject to one Sovereign.
+Once there were two Kings for Maui, with a different chief for Lanai, and the same for Molokai, Oahu and Kauai.
 As a result of Kamehameha's strength in battle, and with the chiefs that helped him in battle, the kingdom was unified as one Hawaiian nation.
-From that time until our present time, we are people of these islands, a Hawaiian Nation.

-According to Fornander, a review of genealogies and traditions indicated that Lana'i, while "independent at times," nonetheless shared a "political relation" with Maui a few generations after the cleansing of Lana'i by Kaulula'au.
-This relationship was probably fortified during the reigns of Kiha-a-Pi'ilani and his son Kamalālāwalu [15:94, 207].
-The research of Kamakau and Fornander make several passing references to the fact that in ca. 1500.
-Kiha-a-Pi'ilani was for a time forced to hide on Lāna'i, until the path was open for his taking the throne from a cruel elder brother, Lono-a-Pi'ilani.
-Kiha-a-Pi'ilani's reign was one of progress and peace, though nothing more is mentioned of Lana'i [23:22,15:87, 2061.
+From that time until our present time, we are people of these islands, a Hawaiian Nation.2 fortified during the reigns of Kiha-a-Pi'ilani and his son Kamalālāwalu [15:94, 207].
+The research of Kamakau and Fornander make several passing references to the fact that in ca. 1500, Kiha-a-Pi'ilani4 was for a time forced to hide on Lāna'i, until the path was open for his taking the throne from a cruel elder brother, Lono-a-Pi'ilani.
+Kiha-a-Pi'ilani's reign was one of progress and peace, though nothing more is mentioned of Lāna'i [23:22,15:87, 206].